-Meals and Entertainment Expenses
+Meals and entertainment

-Rent and Business Maintenance
+Rent and business maintenance

-Interest on Loans
+Interest on loans

 Any interest on business loans or acquired property counts as a tax deduction.
-You can also deduct the interest on loans made against an insurance policy, provided the insurer didn’t raise the base amount you pay for your policy.
+You can also deduct the interest on loans made against an insurance policy, provided the insurer didn’t raise the base amount you paid for your policy.

 Office expenses and supplies, such as pens, paper, stamps, and stationery, also count as business expenses you can deduct at tax time.
 Make sure to keep accurate records of these purchases by documenting your receipts properly.